mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-b.
-We also run immersive STEM-focussed camps.
+- We also run immersive STEM-focussed camps.
 We call it Star Trek: Survival.

 ----
 <!-- .slide: data-timing="5" -->